 At GoodUnited, we’ve discovered a few key ways your organization can engage peer-to-peer participants on Facebook:

 For many nonprofits, tackling these tasks for each and every participant might seem overwhelming.
-That’s why we’ve created peer-to-peer solutions to help nonprofits just like yours engage and build relationships with participants for years to come.
+That's why we've created a turnkey social fundraising solution to help your nonprofit raise its relationships with social supporters.

 Even further, we can create a strategy for and manage any peer-to-peer fundraising groups your organization uses to create community.
 After interacting with our peer-to-peer fundraising services, we’ve found that 94% of participants are eager to fundraise for the nonprofit again.
 To learn more about our peer-to-peer social services, contact us today.